CivicActions/guidebook/docs/030-policies/community-participation.md

 ## Logistics and Policy Information

-Each team member will meet with their manager or mentor for a Professional Development and Community Participation meeting, at least once a year.
+Each team member will meet with their manager for a Professional Development and Community Participation meeting, at least once a year.

-The output of the first meeting will be a Professional Development and Community Participation plan, customized to address individual needs and captured on a Trello board.
+The output of the first meeting will be a Professional Development and Community Participation plan, customized to address individual needs.

 <!-- prettier-ignore-start -->

-- Each full-time team member is eligible for a yearly stipend of $1,200.
+- Each full-time team member is eligible for a yearly stipend of $2,000.
   - The stipend will be prorated for team members contracted to work less than full-time (40 hours/week).
   - New team members will have a 3-month (90 day) wait period before becoming eligible for a professional development stipend and it will be earned throughout the first year.
   - Purchases under $50 can be made without approval, as long as they support professional development goals.
 Receipts and expense sheets should be submitted in the usual way, noting as professional development costs.